mitmproxy/mitmproxy/README.md

 Run one of our [examples in clients/examples](clients/examples)

+The executable for the BrowserUp Proxy, is *browserup-proxy*, so use that *instead* of mitmdump.

 The standard mitmproxy executables, like mitmweb are also shipped, and should work as normal.

 BrowserUp is a code contributor to the upstream project, and we hope to continue to support them with